CGI-FR/IoT-Hub-Portal/docs/dev-guide/testing/unit-tests-common-practices.md

 ## Unit Test Skeleton: Three Steps/Parts

-A unit test should be designed/cut into three steps:
+A unit test should be devided into three steps:

-1. Arrange: The first part where input/expected data are defined
+1. Arrange: The first part where the input/expected data are defined
 2. Act: The second part where the behavior under test is executed
-3. Assert: The third and last part where assertions are done
+3. Assert: The third and final part where assertions are made

-These three parts are visually defined with comments so that unit tests can be humain readeable:
+These three parts are visually defined with comments so that unit tests are humanly comprehensible:

 ```csharp
 [Test]